codesharedot/quantum-resistant-ledger-price/README.md

-# ddkoin price
+# gifto price

-Gets the ddkoin price with Python (from JSON).
+Gets the gifto price with Python (from JSON).

 https://pythonbasics.org